Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 | Complex Statement | 4 | 4 (100%) | 4 (100%) | 4 (100%) |
 | Multi-sentence | 5 | 5 (100%) | 5 (100%) | 5 (100%) |

 **Table 1:** Accuracy results broken down by input category showing consistent high performance across all categories.
+Data collected manually using `test_accuracy.py` script; table generated by team.

 **Discussion:**

 The perfect ASR accuracy (100%) demonstrates Whisper's robustness in handling clear speech from native English speakers in quiet environments (Radford et al., 2023).
-However, this may not generalize to noisy environments or non-native speakers with strong accents.
+However, this may not generalize to noisy environments or non-native speakers with strong accents. **Limitation:** Our controlled testing environment (quiet room, clear speech, native speakers) represents an ideal scenario that may not reflect real-world performance.

 The perfect translation accuracy (100%) reflects Google Translate's mature performance on the English-Spanish language pair, which benefits from extensive training data (Johnson et al., 2017).
-More challenging language pairs (e.g., English-Japanese) or domain-specific terminology (medical, legal) may yield lower accuracy.
+More challenging language pairs (e.g., English-Japanese) or domain-specific terminology (medical, legal) may yield lower accuracy. **Limitation:** Test cases focused on common conversational phrases; technical vocabulary or idiomatic expressions were not extensively tested.

 The 95% TTS naturalness rating indicates that gTTS produces generally natural-sounding Spanish output, though occasional phrasing choices may sound literal rather than idiomatic.
-Advanced neural TTS systems with prosody modeling might improve naturalness further (Shen et al., 2018).
+Advanced neural TTS systems with prosody modeling might improve naturalness further (Shen et al., 2018). **Limitation:** Naturalness evaluation was subjective and conducted by team members rather than independent evaluators.

 ### Experiment 2: System Latency Analysis

 **Objective:** Measure end-to-end latency across different input categories and validate the previously reported 8-12 second latency claim.

 **Methodology:**
 We conducted 15 latency measurements across three input categories: single sentences, multi-sentence inputs, and questions.
-Each test measured the time elapsed from the end of audio input to the beginning of translated audio output.
-Timing measurements were collected using Python's `time.perf_counter()` function with millisecond precision.
+Each test measured the time elapsed from the end of audio input to the beginning of translated audio output. **Timing Implementation:** Measurements were collected using Python's `time.perf_counter()` function with millisecond precision (implementation shown in Figure 10, lines 15-53).
 We measured component-level latency for each pipeline stage:

 1. **ASR Time**: Audio file loading through transcription completion
 2. **Translation Time**: API request through response reception